Buying and Selling FAQs in Illinois

 Yes, you can get a temporary registration permit (TRP) from local vehicle dealers, currency exchange offices, participating financial institutions, and your local Secretary of State office.
 This tag should be placed in the same spot as the rear license plate on your vehicle, and it is valid for 90 days.

 I want to sell my car, but I can't find the title.
-Do I have to have it?
+Do I have to have it to sell my vehicle?

 Yes, you need the title so you can sign it over to the new owner and record the odometer reading at the time of sale.
-DMV.org
+You can apply for a duplicate/replacement title through the Illinois Secretary of State.
+Please visit our Replacing a Lost Title in Illinois page for more information.

 I'm selling a vehicle to a family member.
 How do I handle the transaction?